Alan-Lomax/rp2da2_al/README.md

 **oled0_91** - Module for 0.91 inch OLED on i2c

 **led** - Module to drive ws2812 LEDs or similar.
 A string of 2 LEDs is supported.
-The first LED displays the backend communications state, the second displays the track status.
+The first LED displays the backend communications state, the second displays the command station track status.

 **screen** - This is the screen application module.
 It specifies the Screen class.